How to Marinate Chicken in Buttermilk: Step-by-Step Guide for Juicy Results

-• Fat Content: With about 1–2% fat, buttermilk keeps chicken moist while allowing flavors to infuse deeply.
+• Fat Content: With 1-2% fat, buttermilk coats chicken evenly, locking in juices while allowing spices to penetrate deeply.

 Cartoon scientist holding a microscope with buttermilk droplet